Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

 In \texttt{Stan}, we propagate derivatives by solving a coupled system of ODEs.
 The intuition is the following.
 Suppose we want to compute

 We do not have an analytical expression for $y$, so a direct application of automatic differentiation is not feasible.
 But we can, assuming the requisite derivatives exist, compute

 and then integrate this quantity numerically.
-The end result is that, instead of only solving for the $N$ original states, we solve an $N + NK$ system to both evaluate and differentiate $y$.
-Strictly speaking, we do not need to explicitly compute $\mathrm d y / \mathrm d \vartheta$ to propagate derivatives; this is an important, if somewhat counter-intuitive, result of automatic differentiation, and motivates a so-called \textit{adjoint method}, which only requires solving $2N + K$ ODE states, albeit incurring additional overhead cost.
-For a discussion on the topic, we recommend \cite[Hindmarsh and Serban, 2020]{hindmarsh2020ode}.
-While adding this method is planned, it is not yet implemented in \texttt{Stan}.
-But the takeaway is the same for both methods: we should minimize $K$ as much as possible.
+The end result is that, instead of only solving for the $N$ original states, we solve an $N + NK$ system to both evaluate and differentiate $y$.\footnote{ Strictly speaking, we do not need to explicitly compute $\mathrm d y / \mathrm d \vartheta$ to propagate derivatives; this is an important, if somewhat counter-intuitive, result of automatic differentiation, and motivates a so-called \textit{adjoint method}, which only requires solving $2N + K$ ODE states, albeit incurring additional overhead cost.
+For a deeper discussion on the topic, we recommend \cite[Hindmarsh and Serban, 2020][]{hindmarsh2020ode}.} Evidently, solving and differentiating the ODE is much more expensive than only solving it!
+We this in mind, our goal should be clear: make $N$ and $K$ as small as possible.